Tolerance tax

-Tolerance tax or toleration tax (taxa tolerantialis; Toleranzgebührer; türelmi adó) was a tax that was levied against Jews of the Kingdom of Hungary, then part of the Austrian Empire, between 1747 and 1797.
+Tolerance tax or toleration tax (taxa tolerantialis; Toleranzgebührer; türelmi adó) was a tax that was levied against the Jews of the Kingdom of Hungary, then part of the Austrian Empire, between 1747 and 1797.

 The tax was based on the German statute that a Jew was obliged to pay a certain tax to be tolerated, i.e., not expelled.

 Under Maria Theresa (1740–1780)

 In 1747, during the reign of Empress Maria Theresa, the Jews of Hungary were taxed for the privilege of remaining in the empire, and were threatened with expulsion if they did not pay.

 On September 1, 1749, the delegates of the Hungarian Jews, except those from Szatmár County, assembled at Pressburg and met a royal commission, which informed them that they would be expelled from the country if they did not pay this tax.
 The frightened Jews at once agreed to do so; and the commission then demanded a yearly tax of 50,000 florins.
 This sum being excessive, the delegates protested; and although the queen had fixed ƒ30,000 as the minimum tax, they were finally able to compromise on the payment of ƒ20,000 a year for a period of eight years.
 The delegates were to apportion this amount among the districts; the districts, their respective sums among the communities; and the communities, theirs among the individual members.

 The queen confirmed this agreement of the commission, except the eight-year clause, changing the period to three years, which she subsequently made five.
 The agreement, thus ratified by the queen, was brought on November 26 before the courts, which were powerless to relieve the Jews from the payment of this Malkegeld ("queen's money" in Yiddish), as they called it.

 The Jews, thus burdened by new taxes, thought the time ripe for taking steps to remove various oppressive disabilities.
 While still at Presburg the delegates had brought their grievances before the mixed commission that was called delegata in puncto tolerantialis taxae et gravaminum Judeorum commissio mixta.
 These complaints pictured the distress of the Jews of that time.